espresto/Collectd-Plugins/README.md

 Collectd-Plugins
 ================

-Custom Collectd-Plugin compatible with CGraphz >=2.40
+fork from [Custom Collectd-Plugin compatible with CGraphz >=2.40](https://github.com/Poil/Collectd-Plugins) with authentication and more metrics.